SeifEddineGhandouri/Groq-RAG-Chatbot/README.md

 # 🚀 Groq RAG Chatbot

-An AI-powered document analysis chatbot built with **Gradio** and **Groq LLMs**, featuring side-by-side Retrieval-Augmented Generation (RAG) and non-RAG chat, a modern UI, and support for PDF, Word, CSV, JSON, and text files.
-Upload documents and compare Groq LLM answers with and without RAG context—no setup beyond your Groq API key!
+An AI-powered document analysis chatbot built with **Gradio** and **Groq LLMs**, using **Retrieval-Augmented Generation (RAG)** and a modern UI.
+Users can upload documents (PDF, Word, JSON, etc.) and ask questions based on the content — no setup beyond your Groq API key.

 ---